schneider-felix/schneider-felix/README.md

 ### Hi there 👋

-My name is Felix Schneider and I'm a software developer.
+My name is Felix Schneider and I'm a software developer from Germany.
 My main programming languages are:
 - Java
 - C++
 - PHP